CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g34/README.md

 1. API gateway runs on `localhost:5000` by default
 1. User management portal for dev can be accessed at [http://localhost:9098/auth](http://localhost:9098/auth)

+Note: It takes ~10GB of memory to run all containers at once.
+If you encounter any weird docker errors, odds are, your machine is running out of memory.

 ## How to install npm packages
 1. To install additional node modules to the frontend, first run the command below to access the container shell